GamezAr94/TheLokal/README.md

 > Customers doing a line to order a coffee
 ![alt text](https://github.com/GamezAr94/TheLokal/blob/master/The%20Lokal/Assets/Sprites/theLokal_customer_line.png)

-> The coffees taken by the player will be displayed in the UI.
+> The coffees taken by the player will be displayed in the UI. customer leaving after few seconds of being in the chair (*Blue Circle*)
 ![alt text](https://github.com/GamezAr94/TheLokal/blob/master/The%20Lokal/Assets/Sprites/theLokal_customer_grabing_coffees.png)

 ## Assets Creaated for this proyect